Teen filmed taking a running kick at boy's head in shocking schoolyard fight is sentenced

-Rotherham school fight: Boy, 15, filmed kicking another pupil in the head appears in court
+Boy, 15, filmed kicking another pupil in the head appears in court in Sheffield and gets second chance

-The 15-year-old, who cannot be identified because of his age, was the subject of a widely spread video on social media in September this year showing a scrap at a Rotherham school.
+The 15-year-old, who cannot be identified because of his age, was the subject of a widely spread video on social media in September this year showing a scrap at Brinsworth Academy, Rotherham.

 In the middle of a circle made up of around 50 other jeering pupils, the teenager was filmed taking a running kick at the victim’s head, followed by three more punts to his head and upper body.